polyaxon/polyaxon/site/docs/management/runs-dashboard/timeline.md

 ## Overview

-Polyaxon timeline view is a powerful tool for listing, filtering, and comparing runs of all kinds under the same pipeline.
+The timeline view is a powerful tool for listing, filtering, and comparing runs of all kinds under the same pipeline following their start date and their duration.

 ## Features